A linear-quadratic system is a system of equations containing one linear equation and one quadratic equation.

 Similar to a system of linear equations, the solutions to a linear-quadratic system are the values that satisfy both equations simultaneously.
-For instance, in the given example x=4 and y=5 are solutions.
-This can be verified by substituting these values into each equation.
+For instance, in the given example x= 4 and y= 5 are solutions.
+The values can be verified by substituting them into each equation.

 2x-y=3